abunchofhacks/Epicinium-NeuralNewt-automatonlib/README.md

 ## Contents

-* `epicinium-automaton.a`, a library implementing the latest Epicinium automaton compiled for 64-bit Linux (Debian-based).
+* `bin/epicinium-automaton.a`, a library implementing the latest Epicinium automaton compiled for 64-bit Linux (Debian-based).
-* `epicinium-automaton.lib`, a library implementing the latest Epicinium automaton compiled for 64-bit Windows.
+* `bin/epicinium-automaton.lib`, a library implementing the latest Epicinium automaton compiled for 64-bit Windows.
-* Header files for the classes and methods implemented by this library.
+* In `include/`, header files for the classes and methods implemented by this library.

 ## License